mdtusz/crosstalk/readme.md

 # Crosstalk

 This is a very small, single constructor "library" that will let you create cross-window/tab sync-able objects.
-It makes use of modern features such as `Object.observe` and `BroadcastChannel` so there are no guarantees it will work everywhere, but it uses polyfills to work in current Chrome, Firefox, and Safari.
+It makes use of `BroadcastChannel` so there are no guarantees it will work everywhere, but it uses a polyfill to work in current Chrome, Firefox, and Safari.

 ## Usage